Requirements after acceptance into Nurse Residency Program

 Summer 2025 Inpatient and Ambulatory cohorts: Applications are being accepted on an ongoing basis.
 We encourage candidates to apply as soon as possible.

-Receive an Associate Degree in Nursing or Bachelor’s in Nursing Degree.
+Receive an Associate Degree in Nursing (ADN), Bachelor Degree in Nursing (BSN or BAN) or Master Degree in Nursing (MSN

 Hold a permanent Wisconsin RN License (preferred) or Wisconsin Nursing Temporary Permit prior to start date in the Nurse Residency Program (NCLEX exam to be scheduled at least two weeks prior to start date in nurse resident program when possible).